Your cookie preferences

 BT Mobile

-BT color logo
+BT mobile logo

 Customers on BT Mobile can enjoy inclusive roaming in 47 destinations thanks to BT's Roam Like Home scheme.
 This includes locations such as the Canary Islands, Norway and Switzerland.